Virtualizing pfSense with Hyper-V¶

 After assigning interfaces, pfSense software will finish the boot-up.
 Verify both interfaces have the correct IP addresses.

 Congratulations!
-You now have a pfSense firewall runing as a virtual machine on Microsoft Hyper-V.
+You now have a pfSense firewall running as a virtual machine on Microsoft Hyper-V.

 Guide under construction, may have minor errors